Baja California Sur Travel Guide

 Flight options include:

 - Alaska Airlines has been flying to Loreto from Los Angeles LAX for many years.
-They have flights four to five days a week.
+They have flights four to five days a week, depending on the season.

 - Westjet has a weekly Saturday non-stop flight from Calgary and many of our trip departures are designed to connect well with this schedule.

 - American Airlines 4x weekly (low season) and 6x weekly (high season) nonstop service to Loreto from Phoenix and 1-stop from Dallas/Fort Worth.

-- Volaris and Calfia fly from Tijuana on certain days of the week.
+- Volaris fly from Tijuana on certain days of the week.
 For these flights, fly to San Diego, transfer by taxi 30 minutes to the CBX (Cross Border Bridge) and walk across to the Tijuana Airport.
 More on the CBX below.

 - Because flight options to Loreto are somewhat limited, we recommend making your flight reservations as soon as your Sea Kayak Adventures tour booking is confirmed.